 You’ll want to book wildlife watching trips in advanced (many sell out months in advanced), but all other trips/activities were booked on the day/out there.

 We stayed in Canmore, which is just outside Banff National Park.
 It’s stunning - mountains, lakes, beautiful walks.
-I’d also recommend the The Secret Life of Canada podcast on Banff to understand its complex history.
+I’d also recommend the The Secret Life of Canada podcast on Banff for insight into its complex (and often horrific and colonial) history.

 You drive the Icefields Parkway between Banff and Jasper.
 Bring warm layers & definitely stop at: